 Siberian Elm Planting Instructions:

-The Siberian elm grows well in either full sun or mild shade, according to your taste.
+The Siberian elm grows well in either full sun or soft shade, according to your taste.
 It is possible to keep it outdoors in mild weather conditions even throughout the winter months.
 In the summer, you may leave your indoor Siberian Elm Bonsai out in the open, but in the winter, it’s best to move the plant indoors.

 The tolerance of the Siberian Elm for cold, on the other hand, varies widely depending on where it was first introduced.
 Northern Siberia has a higher concentration of frost-resistant trees than the southern sections of the country.
 Siberian Elms may either lose their leaves or keep them till new shoots sprout in the spring depending on how they are treated over the winter.

 Siberian Elms want their soil to be somewhat moist and let to dry slightly between watering sessions, which makes them an excellent choice for those who travel a lot for their jobs.
 To get more acquainted with when to water the Siberian Elm Bonsai, stick your finger into the earth about a half-inch deep and write down the following: If there is inadequate moisture in the air, it is most likely time to water the plants.
 Allowing the soil to never get completely dry for a lengthy period of time is recommended.